GET TO KNOW THE GREATER FLAGSTAFF CHAMBER

 - Representing the Interests of Business before Government

 Hear from these long standing members of the Greater Flagstaff Chamber of Commerce about SHOP Local and our small business advocacy.

 Learn more about the Chamber’s initiatives and divisions.

-SHOP LOCAL, formally Buy•Dine•Stay in Flagstaff, is a shop local campaign created by local business leaders for local businesses, was launched in 2005 to highlight the importance of supporting our local economy by spending your dollars here in Flagstaff.
-The Greater Flagstaff Chamber encourages you to use the the SHOP LOCAL logo on your fliers, in advertising, and online marketing to customers.
+SHOP LOCAL, formally Buy•Dine•Stay in Flagstaff, is a shop local campaign created by local business leaders for local businesses.
+It was launched in 2005 to highlight the importance of supporting our local economy by spending your dollars here in Flagstaff.
+The Greater Flagstaff Chamber encourages members to use the the SHOP LOCAL logo for fliers, advertising and online marketing materials.